AdQuick raises $1.1M to bring online tools to outdoor advertising

 BetterWorks and CEO sued by ex-employee for alleged sexually suggestive assault

-AdQuick is looking to billboard advertising easier and more transparent.
+AdQuick is looking to make billboard advertising easier and more transparent.

-The startup is announcing that it has raised $1.1 million in seed funding from Initialized Capital (founded by former Y Combinator partners Gerry Tan and Alexis Ohanian), VTF Capital (founded by Tony Hsieh of Zappos) and Haystack Ventures.
+The startup is announcing that it has raised $1.1 million in seed funding from Initialized Capital (founded by former Y Combinator partners Garry Tan and Alexis Ohanian), VTF Capital (founded by Tony Hsieh of Zappos) and Haystack Ventures.

 AdQuick founder Matthew O’Connor said he ran into the billboard ad world repeatedly while working at startups including Instacart.
 Each time, he found himself “perplexed at why it’s so hard to find and buy outdoor advertising.”